“I DON’T WANT TO CHANGE, I’M HAPPY LIKE I AM!”

 F. Assume accountability.
 Everyone needs to be accountable to someone!
 That’s why Ephesians 5:21 says, “Submit to one another out of reverence for Christ.”
 Some problems are nearly impossible to conquer alone and the prospect of maintaining change is greatly increased when you’re accountable to another spiritual Believer.

 I understand that some people are driven by that “self-reliant,” “individualism,” “go-it-alone” spirit, but don’t cop out with: “I’m accountable only to God.”
 God structured the Church as a community—a community offering meaningful relationships.
-When we forget this isolationist spirit and establish meaningful relationships with fellow Christians we’ll grow.
+When we forget this isolationist spirit and establish meaningful relationships with fellow Christians we will grow.
 The Bible invokes a special relationship structure within the Church.
-It’s a one-another-ness bond.
+It’s a “one-to-another” bond.
 God said to:

 (Illustration) Awhile back one of my Christian friends went through a divorce and shortly thereafter made plans for remarrying another woman.
 Although my friend and I frequently talked with each other he never asked me for spiritual input or what I thought about his plans.
 Finally, and reluctantly, I confronted him.
 I told him he needed Christian marital counseling.
 He responded: “I know what a counselor will tell me.
 ‘Don’t do it.’”
-And he refused to seek counseling and remarried.
+And he refused to seek counseling and married the person.
+Some years later he admitted he wouldn’t marry her it if he had it to do over.

-If you’re purposely avoiding spiritual input to a life-choice, you have likely veered off-course.
+If you are purposely avoiding counsel or input from other spiritual people regarding a big decision you have likely veered off-course.

 (Transition) Are you willing to change?
-God won’t always force us to, that’s why He’s given us a free will.
-We have to glorify Him through our choices.
+God won’t always force us to, that’s why He’s given us free will.
+We get to glorify Him through our choices.

-Perhaps God is dealing with someone here about making a defining-moment decision—a decision that will forever alter your life for the good.
-Go ahead; step out and make that decision.
-God will stand by you.
+Perhaps God is dealing with someone here about making a life-defining decision—a decision that will forever alter your life.
+Make sure to make the choice that brings you deep peace and glorifies God.
+The Lord will most certainly stand by your decision!